jackdesert/arscca/README.md

 Backlog
 -------

+  * Redirect live.arscca.org to uno.arscca.org/live
+    (or just use uno.arscca.org/live)
+  * View that shows the last few pictures that way we can show them on the home page of arscca.org
+  * Fix so that club name can be used to indicate rallycross scoring
+  * If password accepted, whitelist IP address
+  * Fix docker mount so that /live/raw shows updated file
   * Add "6pm All are welcome" to board meetings (all are welcome is a link)
+  * Minimize line-height on small devices for calendar
+  * Update styling so that on small devices the text doesn't wrap so hard (how about:
+      Date    Location1 Details
+      Name    Location2
   * Change home page of arscca.org to read "Upcoming Events" instead of "2019 season"
   * Store calendar to redis to avoid traffic on motorsportreg
   * Add bits about follow us on facebook.
   * Fix S3 tests so they return the correct prepend
   * Fix S3 tests so they break without network.

   * Find a sane way to manage redis data when running pytest so it does not clobber development data
   * Pass name through canon before choosing display name (fixes error below?)